 For the project ‘Permission to Grieve‘ Integrate Art Society commissioned two new art objects as Memento Mori in order to acknowledge the many forms of grief during the Covid 19 pandemic.
 Two artists were selected; I was honoured to be one of them.

-I chose to make a series of one-of-a-kind scarves.
-So much of our sadness is held in our throats when words are not enough.
-These art scarves feature studies of roses in expressive lines and dark tones to represent our difficult times.
-The roses are from my neighbourhood and are hand-painted upon pure silk.
+I chose to make a series of hand painted silk scarves that feature studies of neighbourhood roses in expressive lines and dark tones to represent our difficult times.

 I am grateful to @integrateartsoc for making it possible to produce this work

 A number of scarves are available for purchase, please message me through my contact page for details